Scale your business with our modular plugins.

 Remember to save the changes after making any changes.

-All in all, blocking right-clicking on your WordPress site with plugins is easy and convenient.
+Overall, blocking right-clicking on your WordPress site with plugins is a straightforward and convenient process.
 However, if you don’t see results after using one of these plugins, it is because of your caching.
 In that case, you’ll need to clear the cache.

 Alternatively, if you don’t want to use plugins, you can disable right-clicking on WordPress images programmatically.